- Endemic wildlife

 After an early breakfast, depart the hotel and begin the long, scenic journey to Dominical Beach on Costa Rica’s southern coast.

 En route stop at the Guacalillo Estuary, an area noted for its mangroves.
 Four different species of mangrove are found in the area, and the trees provide a vital habitat for many endemic birds, including herons and hummingbirds.
-Enjoy a boat ride through the mangove forest, and look out for crocdiles, iguanas and tropical birds in their natural habitat.
+Enjoy a boat ride through the mangrove forest, and look out for crocodiles, iguanas and tropical birds in their natural habitat.